-Steph Power was at the last of the Song Prize recital heats from the splendid Dora Stoutzker Hall of the Royal Welsh College of Music and Drama (yesterday, June 16 2015).
+Steph Power was at the Song Prize Recital 4 of the Cardiff Singer of the World 2015 competition at the splendid Dora Stoutzker Hall of the Royal Welsh College of Music and Drama.
 In her review, she writes about art song and reports on the winners going through to Friday’s Song Prize Final at St David’s Hall.

 BBC Cardiff Singer of the World is unique amongst top international singing competitions in offering contestants the additional chance to compete for a Song Prize.
 Art songs make very different demands on the singer from operatic roles, although the disciplines are related; obviously both entail the ability to convey an enormous range of emotional states with the utmost musical and vocal skill.
 But creating and delivering a successful programme of art songs is an art in itself, requiring the singer to bring their most intimate and refined, poetic sensibilities to the fore.

-The first contestant in this year’s fourth song recital, the 30-year-old German bass Sebastian Pilgrim, chose to present a classic Lieder programme of the kind the instigators of the prize presumably had in mind back in 1989 – when it was known as the Lieder Prize.
+The first contestant in this year’s Song Prize Recital 4, the 30-year-old German bass Sebastian Pilgrim, chose to present a classic Lieder programme of the kind the instigators of the prize presumably had in mind back in 1989 – when it was known as the Lieder Prize.
 The touchstone of this repertoire is the German romantics, whose intense, highly concentrated melding of music and poetry by figures such as Goethe effectively created an entire genre of lyrical-dramatic expression in miniature.
 Pilgrim offered songs by Brahms and Schubert that many in the audience would have known, albeit more usually sung by higher voice-types than his own, deep and powerfully resonant instrument.

 Starting with ‘O Tod’, the third of Brahms’ Serious Songs (actually a setting of quotations from the Bible), and building to a chilling climax with Schubert’s ‘Erlkönig’, the programme was thoughtfully constructed with an overarching narrative in the traditional way, and executed with a dashing, 19th century ardour; a little rough-hewn and over-confident in places, but with lovely expressive touches.
 The inclusion of ‘Motto’, a Shakespeare setting by Wolfgang Fortner (1907-1987), may not have pleased modernist refuseniks, but I found it added welcome further colour to the programme; it is a great pity that so few singers seem willing to try less familiar, but arguably equally rewarding repertoire from the 20th century.